Super Lawyers - Badge

 Is a Property Owner Liable for Injuries to Trespassers?

-Generally, property owners in Chicago owe no duty of care to adult trespassers unless they acted recklessly or intended to cause harm.
+Generally, Chicago property owners owe no duty of care to adult trespassers unless they acted recklessly or intended to cause harm.
 However, defendants could be liable for foreseeable risks if a child trespasser is involved.

 Do I Have to Go to the Doctor After I Fall?